skoolkid/skoolkit/sphinx/source/man/sna2img.py.rst

 OPTIONS
 =======
+-b, --bfix
+  When INPUT is a skool file, parse it in @bfix mode.

 -e, --expand `MACRO`
   Expand a #FONT, #SCR, #UDG or #UDGARRAY macro.
 The '#' prefix may be omitted, and any filename parameter is ignored.